 laboratory for confirmatory analysis using EPA Method 8015M.

 Developer tents (pictured above) during

 the field demonstration conducted at Port Hueneme Navy Base in California.
+In less

 than 5 days, using only one technician, Sitelab reported over 500 test